goauthentik/authentik/docs/providers/proxy.md

 # Proxy Provider

+!!! info
+    This provider is to be used in conjunction with [Outposts](../outposts/outposts.md)

 This provider protects applications, which have no built-in support for OAuth2 or SAML.
 This is done by running a lightweight Reverse Proxy in front of the application, which authenticates the requests.

 passbook Proxy is based on [oauth2_proxy](https://github.com/oauth2-proxy/oauth2-proxy), but has been integrated more tightly with passbook.